 Provincial Nominee Program (PNP)

 This immigration option is a province-driven program for skilled workers through which you can apply as skilled workers or international students who want to live and work in Canada.
-The idea is to ensure that you target a province that falls short of your skills.
-Skilled workers may have to obtain a Labour Market Impact Assessment (LMIA) from the Canadian employee.
+The idea is to target a province that falls short of your skills.
+Skilled workers may have to obtain a Canadian employee's Labour Market Impact Assessment (LMIA).
 A positive LMIA would show that your employee can hire a skilled foreign worker.

 For your convenience, find out more about the Provincial Nominee Program here.
-Alternatively, see how you can go from temporary resident (TR) to permanent resident (PR) sooner than you think.
+Alternatively, see how to go from temporary (TR) to permanent (PR) sooner.

-Are you wanting to immigrate with your family?
+Do you want to immigrate with your family?
 Discover why Canada is the best place to move to with your family.

 Move to Vancouver, Canada - The Application Process